 Accelerate clinical competency development with increasingly complex diagnostic reasoning challenges

-i-Human Patients provides progressive clinical competency development from undergraduate to graduate medical education and beyond.
+i-Human Patients provides progressive clinical competency development from beginning to advanced students, residents and beyond.
 Use it to provide early simulated patient encounters and a clinical context for learning basic sciences.
 Expose students and clinicians to a full range of presenting patients, reinforcing a symptoms-based diagnosis approach.
 Help users revisit basic science concepts in their clinical years.

 i-Human Patients data analytics provides a wealth of information on both individual and group performance.
 What can be concluded about their patient assessment and diagnostic reasoning development based on their history taking, physical exams, differentials, test interpretations and diagnoses?
 What areas can be identified for improvement?

-i-Human Patients is offered with two types of simulated patient cases: those created by subscriber institutions and freely shared under a Creative Commons licensing model; and those authored and peer-reviewed by faculty from leading medical schools across the country and funded by the American Medical Association.
+i-Human Patients is offered with two types of simulated patient cases: those created by subscriber institutions and freely shared under a Creative Commons licensing model; and those authored and peer-reviewed by faculty from leading medical and other schools across the country.
 In addition, our free point-and-click authoring system and rich medical multimedia repository of tutorials, learning exercises, ECGs, CTs, radiographs, echocardiograms, colonoscopy and endoscopy videos, pathology slides, etc. make it easy to create your own cases or create derivative works.
 Share these with others using our cloud-based Creative Commons rights management and case distribution system.